Contents On This Page

 You can find an abundance of this fatty acid in the brain and nervous system in mammals, and human beings, too.

-This kind of Acid, among other categories, falls into the category: “long-chain fatty acids.”
+This kind of Acid, among other categories, falls into the group: “long-chain fatty acids.”
 It also includes over 20 carbon atoms.

 Almost 100% of Jojoba oil consists of fatty acid esters.
 The others have their existence, because of the mixture of free sterols, mixed tocopherols, and other unsaponifiable materials.